ae33/port-knock/README.md

 ```

 ## Usage
-Execute your edited `scripts/knock.sh`, and voila!
+Execute your edited `scripts/knock_template.sh`, and voila!
 You're in.

 You could even consider adding the script to your PATH, for easy access.
+A
+suitable place would be in `/usr/bin`.

 ## Troubleshooting
 If your script is hanging, it is possible that your router isn't forwarding all